arciellabrience/Household-Immunization-Queue-System/README.md

 household in a barangay, they are then sorted based on their calculated priority and are sorted and placed in a queue data structure.
-The resulting queue is now popped one by one as it is displayed, along with the corresponding priority score.
+The resulting queue is now popped one by one as it is displayed, along with the corresponding priority score. <br /><br />
 With regards to the second scene, the display of the K8 graph is simply a visual representation of the barangay’s location with its distances from each hospital is set as the graph’s edges.
 Though not drawn to scale, it depicts the relationship from one